hvpavel/vote-your-destiny/README.md

 ## Install dependencies

-Simple as it could be.
+As simple as it could be.
 Just run `npm install` inside the root folder of the repository.

 ## Development server